-Students who passively participate in any code violation will be found responsible for and sanctioned as if they had committed the prohibited act.
-Students are also accountable for their guests' conduct and can be sanctioned under this provision as if they had committed the violations themselves.
+Passive participants may be sanctioned to the same extent as if they had committed the prohibited act.
+Students are accountable for their guests' conduct and may be sanctioned under this provision as if they had committed the violations themselves.

 Parents or guardians of students under the age of 21 may be contacted by an NDSCS administrator following alcohol and/or other drug related policy violations.